“To err is human.” –Alexander Pope

 It’s important to understand that giving up on perfectionism is not the same thing as giving up on the lofty goals you have.
 In fact, being a successful human depends on giving yourself permission to be imperfect.

 For example, new businesses are always launched in imperfect form, lessons are learned through trial-and-error, and thus the business changes, adapts, and ultimately improves.
-If an entrepreneur wants to wait until he’s got a perfect business plan before taking his idea to market, he’ll end up never launching at all.
+If an entrepreneur wants to wait until she’s got a perfect business plan before taking her idea to market, she’ll end up never launching at all.

 Perfectionism is often debilitating.1 It can make you unwilling to take risks, unwilling to try new things, unwilling to admit you don’t understand something, and unwilling to ask for help when you need it.1 Perfectionism is intimately connected to having a fixed mindset, something that holds a lot of students back.2